 Direct Express® Debit MasterCard® is a prepaid debit card offered to federal benefit recipients who wish to receive their benefits electronically.
 The debit card offers the convenience and security of using electronic transactions to spend and access money rather than using cash for purchases.
 Recipients do not need to have a bank account to sign up for the card.
 The Direct Express® Debit MasterCard® is available only to individual federal benefit recipients.
 For more information, see Direct Express® Debit MasterCard®.

-Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows an Agency to make payments with a same-day settlement.
+Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows a federal entity to make payments with a same-day settlement.
 This payment mechanism is intended for high-dollar, low-volume payments that must be paid the same day the payment is requested.
-Because Fedwire is a more costly payment mechanism for both Fiscal Service and the payment recipients, agencies should use Fedwire only for payments of $100,000 or greater and/or for emergency purposes.

 30115.10e—International Treasury Service (ITS.gov)

-ITS.gov enables federal agencies to issue U.S. dollar and foreign currency payments electronically using the ACH network, Fedwire, and the Society for Worldwide Interbank Financial Telecommunication (SWIFT) to nearly 200 foreign countries.
-Additionally, ITS.gov enables agencies to issue international U.S. dollar wire transfer payments without a corresponding U.S. financial institution.
-Agencies should use ITS.gov to make foreign benefit, payroll, vendor, and miscellaneous payments electronically.
+ITS.gov enables federal entities to issue U.S. dollar and foreign currency payments electronically using the ACH network, Fedwire, and the Society for Worldwide Interbank Financial Telecommunication (SWIFT) to nearly 200 foreign countries.
+Additionally, ITS.gov enables federal entities to issue international U.S. dollar wire transfer payments without a corresponding U.S. financial institution.
+Federal entities should use ITS.gov to make foreign benefit, payroll, vendor, and miscellaneous payments electronically.
 For more information, see ITS.gov.

 30115.10f—Stored-Value Cards (SVCs)

 SVCs are smart cards with an embedded computer chip that contain electronic monetary value.
 The technology eliminates coin, currency, scrip, vouchers, money orders, and other labor-intensive payment mechanisms associated with closed government locations, such as military bases and ships at sea.
-Agencies should use SVC to improve cash management in these closed environments.
-For more information, see SVC.
+Federal entities should use SVC to improve cash management in these closed environments.
+For more information, see SVC and TFM Volume I, Part 4, Chapter 9000.

 30115.10g—U.S. Debit Card

-The U.S. Debit Card is a Europay, MasterCard or Visa (EMV) chip/magnetic strip enabled bankcard that can be used by federal agencies to make payments to individual recipients.
-Agencies can load the card with any amount of value (up to the limits established by the Agency due to their specific program requirements) before issuing it to a recipient.
+The U.S. Debit Card is a Europay, MasterCard or Visa (EMV) chip/magnetic strip enabled bankcard that can be used by federal entities to make payments to individual recipients.
+Federal entities can load the card with any amount of value (up to the limits established by the federal entity due to their specific program requirements) before issuing it to a recipient.
 Once issued to the recipient, the recipient can use the card to access cash at automated teller machines or to make purchases at point-of-sale locations.
 The card can be used as a disposable payment mechanism that can be discarded after a fixed amount is spent by the recipient.
-The card also can be used as a reloadable payment mechanism if the Agency wishes to make multiple payments to the recipient on the card.
-Agencies can use the U.S. Debit Card to replace third-party drafts and cash for any payment except benefit payments, and/or where instant issuance is necessary, such as payments for disaster relief.
+The card also can be used as a reloadable payment mechanism if the federal entity wishes to make multiple payments to the recipient on the card.
+Federal entities can use the U.S. Debit Card to replace third-party drafts and cash for any payment except benefit payments, and/or where instant issuance is necessary, such as payments for disaster relief.
 For more information, see U.S. Debit Card.

 Same Day ACH should not be used to accelerate benefit payments, salary payments, or similar recurring payments that are currently scheduled on a specific date.
-Fiscal Service will periodically review agencies’ Same Day ACH payment activity to ensure that agencies are using this payment option appropriately.
-The total dollar value of Same Day ACH requests made by a specific ALC cannot exceed $50 million on a single payment date.
-If the total dollar amount of Same Day ACH payment requests from an ALC exceeds $50 million on a single payment date, all of the payments will be delayed and will settle the following business day.
-All Same Day ACH payments will be run through the Treasury Offset Program to determine if the payment recipient is subject to offset to pay a delinquent debt to a government Agency.
+Fiscal Service will periodically review federal entities' Same Day ACH payment activity to ensure that federal entities are using this payment option appropriately.
+The total dollar value of Same Day ACH requests made by a specific ALC and TAS combination cannot exceed $50 million on a single payment date.
+If the total dollar amount of Same Day ACH payment requests from the combination of a specific ALC and TAS exceeds $50 million on a single payment date, all of the payments will be delayed and will settle the following business day.
+All Same Day ACH payments will be run through the Treasury Offset Program to determine if the payment recipient is subject to offset to pay a delinquent debt to a government federal entity.

 Same Day ACH Requests through SPS

 Same Day ACH payments must be requested manually through SPS and certified by the federal entity's certifying officer.
-All Same Day ACH payment requests through SPS must be made by noon Eastern Time (ET) in order to meet the Federal Reserve’s Same Day window of 2:30 p.m.
+All Same Day ACH payment requests through SPS must be made by 2:00 p.m.
+Eastern Time (ET) in order to meet the Federal Reserve's Same Day window of 2:45 p.m.
 ET.
-Same Day ACH requests that miss this processing window will be posted and settled on the next business day.
-Each Same Day ACH payment requested through SPS cannot exceed $25,000.
-The total dollar value of Same Day ACH requests made through SPS by a specific ALC cannot exceed $50 million on a single payment date.
-If an Agency certifies Same Day ACH payment requests through SPS from an ALC that exceed $50 million on a single payment date, all of the payments will settle the following business day.
+Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
+All Same Day ACH payment requests through SPS effective this date, must be made by 4:00 p.m.
+ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
+ET.
+Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
+Each Same Day ACH payment requested through SPS cannot exceed $100,000.
+The total dollar value of Same Day ACH requests made through SPS by combination of a specific ALC and TAS cannot exceed $50 million on a single payment date.
+If a federal entity certifies Same Day ACH payment requests through SPS from the combination of a specific ALC and TAS that exceed $50 million on a single payment date, all of the payments will settle the following business day.

 Same Day ACH Requests through ASAP

-Under ASAP, an Agency’s certifying officer can determine if their respective recipient organizations may request payment by Same Day ACH.
-ASAP will provide the functionality for Agency users to limit or prevent its recipient organizations from drawing down funds by Same Day ACH.
-Additionally, Agency ASAP users will have the opportunity to review and reject Same Day ACH payment requests made by recipient organizations.
-All Same Day ACH payment requests must be made by noon ET in order to meet the Federal Reserve's Same Day window at 2:30 p.m.
+Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
+All Same Day ACH payment requests through ASAP.gov effective on this date must be submitted by 4:30 p.m.
+ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
 ET.
-Any Same Day ACH requests that miss this processing window will be posted and settled on the next business day.
-Recipient organizations will be able, with Agency approval, to request Same Day ACH payments valued at $25,000 or less per payment.
-Additionally, recipient organizations cannot request more than $50 million in Same Day ACH, per ALC per payment date.
-Same Day ACH payment requests made by recipient organizations from ALCs that exceed $50 million on a single payment date will settle the following business day.
+Any Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
+Recipient organizations will be able to request Same Day ACH payments valued at $100,000 or less per payment.
+Additionally, recipient organizations cannot request more than $50 million in Same Day ACH, by the combination of ALC and TAS per payment date.
+Same Day ACH payment requests made by recipient organizations from a specific ALC and TAS combination that exceed $50 million on a single payment date will settle the following business day.

 Section 30125—Foreign Currency Payments

-To process a foreign payment through ITS.gov, the requesting federal Agency accesses the application and enters manual or file-based payments.
-Federal agencies entering payments into ITS.gov must certify these payments at a summary level in SPS.
+To process a foreign payment through ITS.gov, the requesting federal entity accesses the application and enters manual or file-based payments.
+Federal entities entering payments into ITS.gov must certify these payments at a summary level in SPS.
 For additional information regarding enrolling in ITS.gov, see ITS.gov.

-Federal agencies that are unable to access ITS.gov can request a foreign payment to be processed on their behalf by Fiscal Service.
+Federal entities that are unable to access ITS.gov can request a foreign payment to be processed on their behalf by Fiscal Service.
 They can request foreign currency and U.S. dollar wires or foreign currency checks by submitting a SPS SF 1166.
-Before submitting a request for the disbursement to a foreign bank, an Agency must have an active FS Form 210: Designation for Certifying Officer.
+Before submitting a request for the disbursement to a foreign bank, a federal entity must have an active FS Form 210: Designation for Certifying Officer.
 The SPS SF 1166 is available at SPS.

-Agencies should contact the Fiscal Service ITS.gov staff for current detailed instructions for processing a manual SF 1166 request for foreign payment.
-Agencies can reach this group by calling 816-414-2100.
+Federal entities should contact the Fiscal Service ITS.gov staff for current detailed instructions for processing a manual SF 1166 request for foreign payment.
+Federal entities can reach this group by calling 816-414-2100.
 The Fiscal Service staff confirm that the currency required is supported and provide the instructions and forms needed to submit a request.

 30125.10—Scheduling SF 1166 for Foreign Currency Payments